 3. Sleep Improvement

 Saffron tea promotes relaxation and enhances sleep quality by increasing serotonin production, which plays a key role in regulating sleep cycles.
+The mechanism goes deeper than serotonin alone.

 This makes saffron tea especially beneficial for those struggling with insomnia or restless nights.
 Its calming properties help you wind down, leading to deeper, more restorative sleep for overall well-being.